Sacred Jaguar teach me…

 6. Dharana – concentration, one-pointed focus

-In the western world, yoga practice mostly focuses on step 3, asana (physical postures), but as you can see, it is only a small fraction of the entire system.
+In the western world, yoga practice mostly focuses on step 3, asana (physical postures).
+Asana is a good entrance point into the practice but is only one of the 8 steps towards the unfolding of absolute freedom.

 krama=uninterrupted sequence of events or movements in time